yewenlyu2020/Fova_Intern_Sample_Project/README.md

 	a.
 This process will take about 15 mins.<br/>
 	b.
 Since this is a sample project, I set the read permission of the model file on S3 to public, so you can use it directly.

-5. Get real time predictions by calling an inference endpoint and passing a request payload in JSON format.
+5. Get real time predictions by calling an inference endpoint and passing a request payload in JSON format.<br/>
+	***Please remember to change the EndpointName field.***
 	```python
 	import boto3
 	import json